wordofwarning/wordofwarning.org/current/2023-worksahead/index.md

 *Colour is much like music — every hue a note on scale, every tone a pitch that carries… Complimentary and juxtaposed — they yet prevail…*<br>Explores the fluid multiplicity of Black identity through an interdisciplinary diasporic lens — combining visual art, poetry and Afro-contemporary choreography.

-Christian is a Black British interdisciplinary artist with Ghanaian ancestry & heritage.
-With a background in choreography & contemporary dance, his specialisation in Afro-contemporary performance adds a unique flair to his work.
+Christian is a Black British interdisciplinary artist with Ghanaian ancestry and heritage.
+With a background in choreography and contemporary dance, his specialisation in Afro-contemporary performance adds a unique flair to his work.
 Moreover, he is an independent fine artist who creates oil paintings with a particular emphasis on elevating Afrocentric imagery, portraiture, abstraction, and Afrofuturism.
 <hr>
 [Jade Williams · *In Search of Pablo*](/current/2023-worksahead/williams)